 This is a way of using your mobile with your voice.
 You speak a command and, assuming it understands, your smartphone will carry out the instruction.
 Voice commands are especially handy when you're driving or in situations where your hands are in use elsewhere.

-This is a mobile phone service provided by your network.
+Voicemail is a service provided by your network.
 Voicemail records audio messages from callers when you are unable to answer the phone.

 This stands for Wireless Application Protocol and was the means through which older-generation phones could access the internet.